googlemetamode/terminal/README.md

 ![terminal-logos](https://user-images.githubusercontent.com/48369326/115790869-4c852b00-a37c-11eb-97f1-f61972c7800c.png)

-# Welcome to the Windows Terminal, Console and Command-Line repo
+# Welcome to the Windows Legacy Terminal, Console and Command-Line repo

 This repository contains the source code for: